 A driver who fails to yield at a crosswalk can severely injure or kill an unsuspecting person.
 Georgia law clearly gives pedestrians the right of way in these places.
 If you were hurt in a crosswalk collision near Atlanta, knowledgeable personal injury attorney Terrence R. Bethune can help.
 A pedestrian injured by a negligent motorist may be able to seek compensation for lost wages, medical bills, and other injuries.
-Call 1-800-INJURED today for your free consultation.
+Call 4048757800 today for your free consultation.

 Pedestrian Safety Law and Accident Statistics in Georgia